 Genesis 1:9: “And God said, ‘Let the Water under the Sky be gathered to One Place, and let Dry Ground Appear.”

 Having explained how foreign conquest is frequently depicted in flood imagery and that this motif symbolizes a return to the primordial water-world state of the earth before its creation in Genesis 1:1-2, let us now take a look at the splitting of the Mt. of Olives in Zechariah 14:4 and its relationship to Genesis 1.
-Mountain is a term often used in the Bible to represent a kingdom.
+Mountain is another word for city or kingdom in the Bible.
 There are many examples of this implicit meaning found in Scripture of which Psalms 2:6, Psalms 48:1, Isaiah 66:20, Jeremiah 51:25, and Joel 3:17 are a few examples.
 Furthermore, as explained above waters or sea are also terms used in the Bible to represent a nation, nations or a kingdom or kingdoms.
 Thus, sea, waters and mountain or mountains are virtually synonymous Biblical symbols.
 Therefore, the parting or splitting of the Mt. of Olives and the parting of the Red Sea each signifies the same symbolic message.
 These two miracles point to the creation of a new earth by way of the separation of the waters in Genesis 1:9-10.
 In Genesis 1:9-10 the waters under heaven were parted or separated to allow dry land, the earth, to appear.
 It was the parting or separation of the waters in these verses that ultimately created or exposed the earth.
 In the same way that the parting of the Red Sea miraculously symbolized the creation of a new covenant and a new sovereign Israel soon to be occupied by the former Hebrew slaves from Egypt, the splitting of the Mt. of Olives also represents the creation of a new earth.
 This new earth is the new sovereign Israel who overthrew their Greek overlords during the Maccabean Wars and reestablished the practice of the Law after the Temple was seized and desecrated by the Greeks at the start of this war.

 Having explained how the parting of the Red Sea and the splitting of the Mount of Olives both symbolize the separation of the waters in Genesis 1:9-10, it is interesting to note that the parting of the Red Sea and the passage of the saints through the Mt. of Olives may have even appeared surprisingly similar to the parties involved.
 According to Exodus 14:22 when the Israelites passed through the Red Sea on dry land there was a “wall of water on their right and on their left.”
 Similarly, when the Jews of Jerusalem passed through the Mt. of Olives half of the mountain would have formed a wall to their right and half would have also formed a wall to their left.Another reference to the separation of the waters under heaven in Genesis 1:9-10 is found in Zechariah 14:8.
 In this verse water flows out of Jerusalem “half to the eastern sea and half to the western sea[.]”
 Similar to the creation of the earth in Genesis 1:9-10 and Psalm 104:1-4, Jerusalem, the metaphorical earth, is depicted rising out of the primordial sea causing the waters of the sea to separate and run down each side of the exposed surface of the rising earth.
 This picture of Jerusalem, the earth, rising up out of the sea is depicted in Zechariah 14:10: “But Jerusalem will be raised up and remain in its place, from the Benjamin Gate to the site of the First Gate, to the Corner Gate, and from the Tower of Hananel to the royal winepresses [emphasis mine].”
 The fact that Jerusalem is “raised up” shows that the new earth now has mountains and valleys again and is no longer a flat, formless water world lacking topography as it was in Genesis 1:2 when the preformed earth was “without form and void[.]”

 As stated above, the creation account laid out in Genesis 1 is retold in Psalm 104.
-The introductory steps of creation laid out in Genesis 1:1-8 including the spirit of God hovering over the waters with the clouds as his chariot is repeated in Psalm 104:1-4.
+The introductory steps of creation laid out in Genesis 1:1-8 including the spirit of God hovering over the waters with the clouds as His chariot is repeated in Psalm 104:1-4.
 Then vs. 5-9 describe the creation of the earth by the separation of the waters under heaven:

 He established the earth upon its foundations, So that it will not totter forever and ever.
 You covered it with the deep as with a garment; The waters were standing above the mountains.
 At Your rebuke they fled, At the sound of Your thunder they hurried away.
 The mountains rose; the valleys sank down To the place which You established for them.
-You set a boundary that they [the waters] may not pass over, So that they will not return to cover the earth [emphasis mine].
+You set a boundary that they [the waters] may not pass over, So that they will not return to cover the earth [emphasis mine].4

 Notice that in v.
 8 the mountains are said to rise amidst the separation of the waters in vs. 5-9.
 This rising of the mountains is depicted in Zechariah 14:10 in which Jerusalem, the Lord’s holy mountain, is raised up.
 The earth was “without form and void” in Genesis 1:2 because it was a water world lacking the mountains and valleys of dry land before the separation of the waters in Genesis 1:6-10.
-In Zechariah 14:8-10 the creation of the new earth, the new Jerusalem, mentioned in Zechariah 14:10 is metaphorically portrayed as if it were a volcanic island rising out of the sea causing the waters of the sea to separate and run down the island slopes as the dry land emerges above the ocean’s surface.
+In Zechariah 14:8-10 the creation of the new earth, the new Jerusalem, mentioned in Zechariah 14:10 is metaphorically portrayed as if it were a volcanic island rising out of the sea causing the waters of the sea to separate and run down the island slopes as the dry land emerges above the ocean’s surface.5

 **NOTE** This is a NEW website.
 If you liked this article share it, like us on Facebook and follow on Twitter.
 Thank You!